luiscmartinez/blog/src/pages/posts/topic/index.md

 Person wants enter career, profession →

 Person follows a program. -> A Program -> educational system.
 For example: Educational program of Berkeley.
-Educational program of Lambda.
+Educational program of <University>.

 Person → becomes a student